herereadthis/Sagaxus/docs/markov-chains.md

 * <strong>Stochastic Process</strong> - thought if in a different way, it is a system of random events that occur in a sequence over time.
 * <strong>Stationarity</strong> - a stochastic process is stationary if over a suffiently long period of time, the state <strong><em>x<sub>n + k</sub></em></strong> does not depend on the value of <strong><em>n</em></strong> (i.e., it doesn&rsquo;t matter where you started)
 * <strong>Reversible</strong> - if the probability of going from one state to another state is the same as going from the second state to the first state.
 A system that is reversible implies that it is has stationarity, but not vice versa.
 Systems that are reversible are easier to deal with.
+* <strong>Ergodic</strong> - if it is possible to go (eventually) from any state to every other state.
+All Reversible Markov Chains are ergodic.

 ## Solving for the System